ijonas/satstacker/README.md

 # Introduction

 The Bitcoin community is full of advice around dollar-cost-averaging (DCA) and "stacking sats".
 So I wrote this script to help me (and you) DCA daily.
-I run it on tiny $10 [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) computer.
+I run it on a tiny $10 [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) computer.
 Every day the Pi Zero executes the script at 5am and by the time I wake up at 6am I've got a few more sats than the day before. *A nice way to start the day.*

 Every month on payday I wire some fiat funds across to Kraken and leave them as fiat sitting in my Kraken account.
 Throughout the month the script connects and takes a chunk of fiat money and places a *limit order* using the last bid price on the Kraken exchange.